 If you’re looking for a two-in-one platform for building websites and providing managed hosting, then Jimdo (opens in new tab) should be one of your top considerations.
 This German company, founded by two high school friends, offers both paid and free plans that enable users to build and manage a site with minimal coding or hosting experience.

 In our Jimdo review, we take a close look at the platform’s features, its pricing model, and its support and security frameworks.
-Before providing our final thoughts on the platform, we compare it to its competitors and ask whether Jimdo can be considered one of the best website builders, as well as one of the best web hosting platforms.
+Before providing our final thoughts on the platform, we compare it to its competitors and ask whether Jimdo can be considered in our rankings for the best website builder (opens in new tab) and the best web hosting (opens in new tab) platforms.

 Jimdo: Plans and pricing

 Jimdo offers two independent website building and hosting products: Jimdo Dolphin and Jimdo Creator.
 Its pricing is divided between websites and online stores, with five plans available (opens in new tab) for the former: Play, Start, Grow, Grow Legal, and Unlimited.

 The Play plan is the company’s free option.
 It enables you to design a simple, five-page website using a jimdosite.com domain with third-party ads.
 It’s not suitable for businesses but provides a good opportunity to try out the platform before committing to a paid plan.

 Several features are common across each of the paid plans, such as SEO (opens in new tab) optimization tools, administrator analytics, HTTPS security, and an ad-free experience.
 The Start plan costs $9 a month, and includes a free domain, 10GB of bandwidth, and up to 10 pages.